What is the Coventry Joint Strategic Needs Assessment (JSNA)?

 Making sure that everyone can access and use digital resources and services is very important.
 Coventry has a great benefit of having fast internet in general, but this does not guarantee access and there are many people in the area who may experience digital isolation.
 The Ofcom Connected Nations report 2022 provides us with local data, and there is a high level of ‘gigabit’ availability in Hillfields, with 92.6% of premises having access to fixed broadband that can deliver 1,000 Megabits per second (Mbit/s), although this is notably lower than Coventry overall at 96.9%.
 All premises have access to ‘Superfast Broadband’ (30 Mbit/s or more), but the actual performance measured is lower, with only 85.6% having average measured speeds of connections 30 Mbit/s or faster.
 However, having good connection levels overall does not mean that residents have the ability to access fast broadband or afford it.

-The Greater Manchester Combined Authority created the Digital Exclusion Risk Index (DERI) tool to estimate the chance of digital exclusion for all small neighborhoods (LSOAs) in England.
+The Greater Manchester Combined Authority created the Digital Exclusion Risk Index (DERI) tool to estimate the chance of digital exclusion for all small neighbourhoods (LSOAs) in England.
 They used different metrics to measure the risk factors of demography, deprivation, and broadband availability and gave each area a score between 0 and 10.
 A score of 0 means a low chance of exclusion and a score of 10 means a high chance.
 This data reveals a varied picture for the area, with slightly higher than average risk scores than the Coventry average.

 Hillfields has many areas that score higher than the city average.
 ‘Hillfields Village’ is ranked 5th in the city with a score of 4.22.
 Overall, four of the six LSOAs that make up Hillfields have scores higher than average for Coventry and amongst the amongst the highest 20% of neighbourhoods in England.
 The other 2 LSOAs (‘Hillfields - Canterbury Raglan Street and ‘Hillfields - Swans Lane Thacknall Street’) have lower than average scores for the city.

 Another method to assess digital exclusion is the Internet User Classification 2018 data set from the Economic and Social Research Council, which used various statistics to put each LSOA in Great Britain into 10 different categories based on the internet use and participation of its residents.
-There is variation by neighborhood in Hillfields for this measure, aligning with the areas with the relatively high and low DERI scores shown above.
+There is variation by neighbourhood in Hillfields for this measure, aligning with the areas with the relatively high and low DERI scores shown above.
 Three of the neighbourhoods in Hillfields were in the ‘e-Withdrawn’ category, the one that has the lowest engagement with the internet, but other neighbourhoods are categorised as more engaged.
 The parts of Coventry that were given this category were usually those with higher levels of multiple deprivation.

 What else is happening?
 What else can be done?